GluuFederation/flex/docs/admin/recipes/getting-started-rancher.md

     }
     ```

-3. Now you can use that JSON file as input to the command below and register your client
+4. Now you can use that JSON file as input to the command below and register your client

-    `/opt/jans/jans-cli/config-cli.py --operation-id post-oauth-openid-clients --data <path>/schema-json-file.json`
+    `./config-cli-tui.pyz --host <FQDN> --client-id <ROLE_BASED_CLIENT_ID> --client-secret <ROLE_BASED_CLIENT_SECRET> --no-tui --operation-id=post-oauth-openid-client --data <path>/schema-json-file.json`

-4. After the client is successfully registered, there will be data that describes the newly registered client.
+5. After the client is successfully registered, there will be data that describes the newly registered client.
 Some of these values, like `inum` and `clientSecret`, will be required before we configure `mod_auth_openidc` So keep in mind that we shall get back to this.

 ### Create an Application Container

 An application docker container will be run locally which will act as the protected resource (PR) / external application.
 The following files have code for the small application.
 We shall create a directory locally / on your machine called `test` and add the required files.

-5. Firstly create a project folder named `test` by running `mkdir test && cd test` and add the following files with their content;
+6. Firstly create a project folder named `test` by running `mkdir test && cd test` and add the following files with their content;

 `app.conf `